Support

 GIFT Nifty:

-The GIFT Nifty December futures contract is trading 154 points lower, suggesting a weak opening for the Nifty 50.
+The GIFT Nifty December futures contract is currently down 33 points, indicating a negative start for the Nifty 50.

 Institutional Flows: